Tariffs and Trade Toolkit

 List of Initial US Goods To Be Tariffed by Canada: The initial list of US goods that will be tariffed when imported to Canada if implemented.

-Full List of US Goods to be Tariffed: This will be updated when released.
+Full List of US Goods to be Tariffed: The full list of items to be tariffed when entering Canada from the US

 Pacific Customs Brokers has extensive resources on tariffs, how they work, and more.
 Visit PCBglobaltrade.com/tariffs >